AA/PPS 03.01.05 - Fee For Service

 AA/PPS No. 03.01.05 (5.16)

-In the process of conducting research, personnel at the University are often requested to conduct “research-related services” for an outside company.
-The provision of such services fits with the research and service missions of the University when: 1) the University is uniquely qualified to offer such special "services"; 2) those services provide additional research and experience for the University’s faculty, staff, and students; and 3) access to those services or specialized equipment is not readily available through private industry means.
-These services may include the utilization of specialized expertise of the faculty or specialized instrumentation that may be offered to the company.
-Quite often, this will include testing of certain materials for the outside company (sponsor).
+access to those services or specialized equipment is not readily within the entity’s means.
+Those services may include the utilization of specialized expertise of the faculty or specialized instrumentation that may be offered to the company.
+Quite often, this will include testing of certain materials for external entities (sponsors).

-Industrial Testing Services (ITS) are to be used only on those Projects involving testing, and/or diagnostics of Sponsor-provided material or information.
-No applied or basic research shall be provided by the University involved in this Project and, therefore, it is not likely that there will be creation of new knowledge and/or technologies by University personnel.
-As such, the provisions of an ITS related agreement, University Industry Service Agreement (UISA) vary from a Sponsored Research Agreement and it is imperative that the UISA be used properly and not substituted for a Sponsored Research Agreement.
+Fee for service (FFS) is to be used only on those projects involving testing and diagnostics of sponsor-provided material or information.
+No applied or basic research involved in the project shall be provided by the university.
+Therefore, it is unlikely that there will be creation of new knowledge or technologies by university personnel.
+As such, the provisions of an FFS-related agreement, FFS agreements (FSA), vary from sponsored research agreements, and it is imperative that an FSA not be substituted for a sponsored research agreement.

-Services – For purposes of this type of agreement, services involve classification, diagnostics, or testing of a sponsor’s data, samples, mechanisms, procedures, or products as part of a “small, specifically-designed” project.
-These services are performed using University resources, including personnel, equipment, or facilities.
+Services – For purposes of FSA, services involve classification, diagnostics, or testing of a sponsor’s data, samples, mechanisms, procedures, or products as part of a small, specifically-designed project.
+These services are performed using university resources, including personnel, equipment, or facilities.
 These services must be unique in some fashion.
-The rationale for University involvement in this kind of service or testing is that because University faculty conduct research that is often on the leading edge of scientific investigations, they are uniquely qualified to provide certain kinds of services that may not be readily available in the private sector.
+The rationale for university involvement in this kind of service or testing is that because university faculty conduct research that is often on the leading edge of scientific investigation, they are uniquely qualified to provide certain kinds of services that are not readily available in the private sector.

-Confidentiality: If the service(s) contemplated require the provision of Sponsor’s proprietary information, the terms of confidentiality shall be set forth in a Confidentiality Agreement executed by both parties as an attachment to the UISA.
+Confidentiality – If the services contemplated require the sponsor to provide proprietary information, the terms of confidentiality shall be set forth in a confidentiality agreement executed by both parties as an attachment to the FSA.

-Patent Rights: In performance of a UISA, the University is simply involved in the provision of services involving sponsor-provided information and not in the creation of new knowledge or new technologies.
-Consequently, the University will make no claims on patent rights in regard to sponsor-owned materials or information provided for the Project.
-The concept here is that under a UISA, University personnel are providing testing or diagnostic services, not performing basic or applied research.
-However, the University will retain rights to inventions that are not related to a sponsor’s product or processes or that fall outside the scope of the Project’s Statement of Work.
+Patent Rights – In conducting an FSA project, the university delivers services involving sponsor-provided information and not in the creation of new knowledge or new technologies.
+Consequently, the university will make no claims on patent rights in regard to sponsor-owned materials or information provided for the project.
+Under an FSA, university personnel are providing testing or diagnostic services, not performing basic or applied research.
+However, the university will retain rights to inventions that are not related to a sponsor’s product or processes or that fall outside the scope of the project’s statement of work (SOW).

 EQUIPMENT USE AND MAINTENANCE

-The maintenance and upkeep of equipment used for ITS purposes
+the maintenance and upkeep of equipment used for FFS purposes;

-Labor relating to the services provided (In the case of personnel paid from University accounts, the University account shall be reimbursed the amount of the applicable salaries and fringe from ITS revenues generated)
+labor relating to the services provided (in the case of personnel paid from university accounts, the university account shall be reimbursed the amount of the applicable salaries and fringe benefits from FFS revenues generated);

 RATE REQUEST PROCEDURE